ppkantorski/SkipSpotifyAds/README.md

 # SkipSpotifyAds (macOS)
-This program will restart Spotify whenever ads come up for seamless streaming as well as log the songs that you listen to.
+This program will restart Spotify in the background whenever ads come up for seamless streaming as well as log the songs that you listen to.

 ![alt-text](https://i.imgur.com/C4AV4G6.png)